PanDAWMS/panda-docs/docs/source/advanced/cric.rst

 providing a centralized and flexible way to describe resources and their usage.

-It is possible to integrate PanDA and CRIC so that administrators registers various resources in CRIC by using WebUI and PanDA fetches information from CRIC, to avoid manual registration in the database.
+It is possible to integrate PanDA and CRIC so that administrators register various resources in CRIC by using WebUI and PanDA fetches information from CRIC, avoiding manual registration in the database.
-One of scripts launched by PanDA daemon, ``configurator``, periodically retrieves information from CRIC and populate database tables.
+One of the scripts launched by PanDA daemon, ``configurator``, periodically retrieves information from CRIC and populates database tables.
 To enable PanDA daemon and ``configurator``, you need in ``panda_server.cfg``

 .. code-block:: text